Serpent's Path (1998 film): Production

-Around the time of this film's creation, Kurosawa was in the middle of an extremely productive period, between 1996 and 1998 he produced eleven different films, two of them (Cure and License to Live) theatrically.
-He received an offer to make two films in two weeks on a very low budget, the second of these was Eyes of the Spider and was a more light-hearted take on the genre.
+Around the time of the film's creation, Kurosawa was in the middle of an extremely productive period.
+Between 1996 and 1998 he produced eleven different films, two of them (Cure and License to Live) released theatrically.
+He received an offer to make two films in two weeks on a very low budget; the second of these was Eyes of the Spider, a more light-hearted take on the genre.
 Both feature Show Aikawa as a character named Nijima.

 Release

 The film was released in Japan on 21 February 1998 along with Eyes of the Spider.
 Despite being released direct-to-video, the production company Daiei Film ensured that Serpent's Path also received theatrical distribution.
 The film is regarded as a cult classic.

 A DVD containing both Serpent's Path and Eyes of the Spider was released in the UK by Third Window Films on 9 September 2013.

 A 4K restoration was screened theatrically in Taiwan in October of 2024.